12 Beautiful Newborn and Sibling Photoshoot Ideas

 3. Have your newborn pose in a basket

 Another safe and super cute newborn and sibling photoshoot idea is to use a basket as a prop and place your baby inside of it, wrapped in soft, breathable fabric so that they are comfortable and secure.
-Meanwhile, their older sibling can pose with them, interacting with their sibling and giving them a kiss on the head or cheek.
+Meanwhile, their older sibling can pose with them, interact with their sibling, and kiss them on the head or cheek.

 4. Encourage sibling(s) to interact naturally with your newborn